Included in this guide:

 It’s worth noting that, as with all dog foods, you’ll have to weigh out the amount of food served based on the weight of your dog – so it can be worth having a food scale to hand.

-The dry kibble is a beef and country vegetable flavor, comprising tender meat chunks and vegetables.
+The best dog food for those on a budget, this dry kibble is a beef and country vegetable flavor, comprising tender meat chunks and vegetables.
 Said to include all the nutrients your dog needs to consume in one day, this Bakers feed also contains no added artificial colors, flavors or preservatives, and includes probiotics and antioxidants to help promote healthy digestion and support their immune system.

 Additionally, the dry kibble contains Vitamin D, Vitamin A, Zinc and other minerals – all things that can help encourage healthy and strong teeth, bones, skin and coat.